sriram0328/Image-Recognition/README.md

 ## License

 This project is licensed under the MIT License.

-See the [LICENSE](LICENSE) file for more details.
+## Contact

+For any inquiries or feedback, please reach out to sriramramanadham355@gmail.com

 ---